WPRI-TV: LIN TV era (2000–2014)

 In 2000, Clear Channel was forced to sell WPRI as a condition of being allowed to buy additional radio stations in the Providence market.
 Sunrise Television acquired WPRI in early 2001 for $50 million.
 Sunrise merged with LIN TV in May 2002.

-On May 18, 2007, LIN TV announced that it was exploring strategic alternatives that could have resulted in the sale of the company.
 In October 2008, WPRI and sister station WALA-TV in Mobile, Alabama, relaunched websites through News Corporation's Fox Interactive Media, since spun off as the independent company known as EndPlay.
 It, in turn, was acquired by the Nexstar Broadcasting Group in 2014 and merged with its two other CMS providers, Inergize Digital and Internet Broadcasting to form a new CMS unit, Lakana, as a result of a new partnership between LIN TV and NewsCorp.
 The other LIN TV-owned stations (irrespective of network affiliations) followed suit within two months ending the company's long partnership with WorldNow.
 The new sites were in a format similar to those of the Fox O&O-style web addresses used by many Fox affiliates (and which the LIN TV-owned or controlled Fox affiliates such as WNAC-TV had used) except the flashy myFox look.
 The MyFox sites themselves were eventually redesigned to a look similar to those of the LIN TV sites.
 After Nexstar's acquisition of EndPlay was completed, the LIN station Web sites switched to the WordPress.com VIP CMS platform.
 Most of the Web sites of the television stations Media General acquired since the announced merger with Young Broadcasting have also adopted this platform.